 Continue next to Sanjusangendo Temple on the eastern edge of Kyoto.
 This beautiful religious site, home to 1,001 statues of the Bodhisattva and built in the 13th century, is famous for being the longest wooden building in the entire country, spanning more than 394 feet (120m) in length.
 Spend around 30 minutes checking out this impressive temple before boarding your bus for the next stop.

 Proceed next to the famous Kiyomizu Temple, stopping to browse the rows of pottery stores that line the streets leading up to the site.
 This elegant UNESCO World Heritage site, originally build in the 8th century, offers panoramic views of Kyoto and the surrounding area from its spacious terrace among the wooded hills and nearby Otowa waterfall.

-Your tour concludes with a guided journey on the JR rail back to Osaka Station, where you’ll make your own way back to your hotel.
+Finish your Kyoto experience with a trip on the JR rail back to Osaka station, where you’ll make your own way back to your hotel.